** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 In the Menu of the field, under tab ACTIONS, you can add a new action by clicking on the button.

-Upon adding new action you have to set On* to “Changed”.
+Upon adding a new action you have to set On* to “Changed”.
 Under the Term you write an Expression of action that should be executed when a user changes the value of the field.
-Here’s an example.
+See the example below:

-In chapter 4.64.
-Button of the Configuration Portal Administrator Manual, there is an Example 1 - Button recalculates all rows in the table.
-In this example, you learned how the user can compose the formulation, and how (s)he can change the formulation and easily recalculate all amounts in the table with the press of a button “Normalize”.
+In section Button of the Configuration Portal Administrator Manual, there is an Example - Button recalculates all rows in the table.
+In this example, you learned how the user can compose the formulation, and how they can change the formulation and easily recalculate all amounts in the table with the press of a button, “Normalize”.

 Thanks to the On Change action functionality, you can make this recalculation completely automatic - there is no need for a user to press the button “Normalize”.
 Each time user changes Target Batch Size L, all rows in the table (all amounts of materials added to the formulation) will be recalculated automatically.